briankoser/sfc-listeners-guide/episodes/0028-christians-and-harry-potter.md

 # Main Topic
 Jeff argues that Harry uses mechanical magic, not contacting demons

-Skip argues that <i class="work-title">Harry Potter</i> is no different than fairy tales, <i class="work-title">The Lord of the Rings</i>, or the Narnia books.
+Skip argues that {% workTitle "Harry Potter" %} is no different than fairy tales, {% workTitle "The Lord of the Rings" %}, or the Narnia books.
 It has positive messages of loyalty, good triumphing over evil, etc.

 Doug argues that witchcraft should not be presented to children in a positive light.
-He uses the analogy of a book series where "Harriet Potter" lives in the Playboy Mansion, learning sinful behavior in class but also learning the positive lessons of loyalty, etc. He says <i class="work-title">Harry Potter</i> is different than <i class="work-title">The Lord of the Rings</i> because the magic is integral to the plot instead of in the background.
+He uses the analogy of a book series where "Harriet Potter" lives in the Playboy Mansion, learning sinful behavior in class but also learning the positive lessons of loyalty, etc. He says {% workTitle "Harry Potter" %} is different than {% workTitle "The Lord of the Rings" %} because the magic is integral to the plot instead of in the background.
 Narnian magic is an allegory for spiritual truth (like Aslan's redemption of Edmund).
-He doesn't argue that no one should ever read <i class="work-title">Harry Potter</i>, but he does think that the context makes it inappropriate for children.
+He doesn't argue that no one should ever read {% workTitle "Harry Potter" %}, but he does think that the context makes it inappropriate for children.

-How much of a difference does it make that <i class="work-title">Harry Potter</i> has real witchcraft?
+How much of a difference does it make that {% workTitle "Harry Potter" %} has real witchcraft?

 Is "at least they're reading instead of watching TV" a valid stance?